decretist/Dissertation/Draft/school-faculty-university.md

 The *Decretum* was a product of the schools, but became the outstanding textbook of the brief age of the faculties of canon law.
-Faculties came into being as an institutional response to a new problem raised by standardized classes taught around standardized textbooks: what are the requisite qualifications for the teaching and practice of canon law?
+Faculties came into being as an institutional response to a new problem raised by standardized classes taught from standardized textbooks: what are the requisite qualifications for the teaching and practice of canon law?
 The distinctive innovation of the faculty was the conferring of degrees on students who completed a prescribed sequence